 For now, my treatment seems to be working.
 I am fighting it with everything I have.
 I believe that faith, whatever denomination we are or whatever religion we belong to, can give us strength.
 It can give us hope too, for us, for our loved ones, and for our future.
 I am a firm believer that life does not end here, that this is just a small, but very important part of a huge eternal picture.
-I also believe that we should be doing everything we can to overcome our trials, whatever they are, and be there for our families and friends as long as possible.
+But I also believe that we should be doing everything we can to overcome our trials, whatever they are, so we can be there for our families and friends as long as possible.
 I am no longer taking IBRANCE with letrozole and am now receiving a different treatment.

 My life has changed, but the important things remain constant.
 I still enjoy the cool, crisp mornings of autumn, I am still surrounded by loved ones, and now, instead of playing with my children, I am playing with my grandchildren.
-I am still active in my church community, still too busy for my hobbies, and I’m still here for my girls, still giving them much more advice than they ask for.
-And like when I was a child, there is still a lot of love to go around.
+I am still active in my church community, still too busy for my hobbies, and I’m still here for my grown-up daughters, still giving them much more advice than they ask for, and, like when I was a child, there is still a lot of love to go around.